Srk-ofcl/AngularApp/README.md

 # AngularApp
-It's a basic app for designed in angular and NodeJS and mongodb
+It's a basic app, Designed in angular and NodeJS and mongodb